 When most people hear the name “aloe,” they immediately think of aloe vera.
-It’s true – it is definitely the most popular.
-But Aloe is actually the name of a genus that contains over 500 different species and countless cultivars.
+It’s true– it is definitely the most popular.
+However, aloe is actually the name of a genus that contains over 500 different species and countless cultivars.
 These plants come in a wide range of colors and sizes that will suit just about any desire you have for your succulent garden.
 One of these many varieties is the Aloe ‘Minnie Belle.’
 Keep reading to learn more about Minnie Belle aloe care.

 What is a Minnie Belle Aloe?